Towards Embedding Dynamic Personas in Interactive Robots: Masquerading Animated Social Kinematics (MASK): Proposed Method

-\paragraph{Perception Engine} During the real-time deployment phase, the perception engine detects the user's body pose to determine the user's state.
-The input of the perception engine is an RGBD image, and the output is the feature vector and a curiosity score (a score that describes how `interesting' a person is based on observed kinematic quantities as used in ~\cite{20_pan}) for each person.
+During the real-time deployment phase, the perception engine detects the user's body pose to determine the user's state.
+The input of the perception engine is an RGBD image, and the output is the observation and a curiosity score (a score that describes how `interesting' a person is based on observed kinematic quantities as used in \cite{20_pan}) for each person.
 The camera stays stationary during the interaction, and the 3D body pose of the users with tracking is estimated via ZED SDK 4.0\footnote{https://www.stereolabs.com/docs/body-tracking/}.

-For each individual, we transform body skeleton data into five observation categories: the number of hands raised above nose level, eye gaze, distance, hand movement speed, and approaching velocity.
+For each individual, we transform body skeleton data into five observation categories: the number of hands raised above nose level, eye gaze (based on a gaze function $g(p)$ threshold $t_g$), distance (`close' or `far' relative to threshold $t_d$), hand movement speed (`waving' or `not waving' determined by a hand velocity threshold $t_v$), and approaching velocity ($\hat{v}^{L_v}_{\text{noses}}$ classified as `approaching,' `leaving,' or `static' based on threshold $t_a$).
+The gaze function $g$ is defined as the cosine of the angle between the normal vector to the plane formed by the nose and both eyes (left and right) and the position vector of the nose, effectively providing a measure of the direction in which the nose is pointing relative to the plane of the eyes.
+For the approaching velocity, we track the $L^v$ second of the nose pose to determine whether the user is getting closer to the robot.
 These observations are summarized for each person as $o(p)$ in Table \ref{tab:cues}.

 The curiosity score determines which user to interact with in multi-person scenarios, indicating how interested each user is to the robot.
-Following previous work~\cite{20_pan}, the curiosity score was calculated based on the observation.
+Following previous work~\cite{20_pan}, the curiosity score $\Phi$ for each person is defined as follows: